Student Voice (SV)

 Compared to high school student councils, you have much more influence at LC.
 The SV has organised discussions with the Council regarding student parking, pressured the Department regarding student concerns, and constantly talks with senior staff about how the College can improve.
 The SV still organises events, such as World’s Greatest Shave, Pyjama Day, and the Students v Teacher Debate, but is so much more than just a student council.

 Launceston College has an excellent public speaking program, and has won the Parliamentary Shield and Rostrum Voice of Youth competitions, performing better than even the most prestigious private schools.

 Debating is a great way to learn how to win arguments, while still sounding posh and proper.
 Whether students have no experience, or have debated since grade 7, all are welcoming to join!
 The roster runs during Terms 1 and 2, with weekly impromptu debates against schools across the North and North-West.

-Additionally, students have the opportunity to represent Launceston College in a wide variety of public speaking competitions including Lions Youth of the Year Award, Youth Parliament, Rostrum ‘Voice of Youth’ competition and many others.
+Additionally, students have the opportunity to represent Launceston College in a wide variety of national and local public speaking competitions including Lions Youth of the Year, Youth Parliament, and Rostrum Voice of Youth.

-The Amnesty International group at LC focuses on informing students about human rights issues around the world.
-It is a chance for students to come along and share their concerns and learn from others about human rights abuses that are happening locally, nationally and internationally.
-There are often guest speakers on pertinent issues that students express interest in.The group functions largely as a discussion group.
-It is student led in that it is the students who decide on what campaigns they want to become actively involved in.
+The LC Amnesty International group focuses on campaigning for and improving human rights.
+It is a chance for students to come along and share their concerns and learn from others about local, national, and global issues.
+Students decide on what campaigns they want to become actively involved in, and guests, including local politicians and community groups, are often invited.
 The only requirement is a curiosity about the world in which we all live.
 All students and staff are welcome.

 Everyone is welcome to join us.